 Difficult to review.
 Night is a brutal first-hand account of life in Auschwitz.
 We’re all very familiar with the visuals of the journey in the cattle truck, the arrival in Auschwitz, the squalor and deprivations of life in the barracks, the selections.
 Wiesel tells us with simple but supremely eloquent prose what effect these daily horrors had on the human soul.
 Tells us, in effect, how low we can go, how even a son can kill his own father for a morsel of bread if subjected to inhumane treatment..more

+I read this book once before but read it again yesterday---with the new preface by his wife Marion Wiesel.
 I did not plan on reading the whole thing--I just wanted to read the new Preface---but then while sitting around (with sick people in the house)--I just dived into the horror again...(with expanded thoughts than in years pass).

 Aug 02, 2009K.D.
 Absolutely rated it really liked it · review of another edition